BrettVerney/WinConfigMaster/README.md

 ## Limitations
 - The script assumes that only one worksheet in the Excel file contains the configuration data.
 - The script assumes that the Excel file's first row contains the variables' names that will be replaced in the template file.
-- The variables in the template configuration file should be enclosed in square brackets, like [variable].
+- The variables in the template configuration file should be enclosed in square brackets, like {variable}.
 - The filename in column A of the Excel file should not contain any square brackets.